Arabidopsis-Information-Portal/adama/README.rst

     $ cd $APIM_SRC
     $ make adapters

-The first time may take a long time while pulling the base images from the network.
-Subsequent runs should be much faster.
+The first build may take a long time while pulling the base images from the network.
+Subsequent builds should be much faster.

 In case the building of the adapters raises an error similar to::